 About Gary Sumers

 Gary M. Sumers is senior managing director and chief operating officer in the Real Estate Group of New York-based Blackstone Group, a leading global alternative asset manager and financial advisory firm.
-A native of Teanack, NJ, he was encouraged to attend Washington University by the son of his high school boss, a pharmacist.
+A native of Teaneck, NJ, he was encouraged to attend Washington University by the son of his high school boss, a pharmacist.

 He graduated Phi Beta Kappa in 1975 with a double major in history and political science, spending his junior year at the London School of Economics.
 He later earned a law degree at Northwestern University.